pritamghanghas/Semester-Project/README.md

 ```bash
 source <install_path>/share/gazebo/setup.sh
 ```
-where '<install_path>' is the path where Gazebo has been insalled in your computer.
+where *\<install_path\>* is the path where Gazebo has been insalled in your computer.
 For example the previous command should look like similar to
 ```bash
 source /usr/share/gazebo/setup.sh
 ```